MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 As you can see, the ordinal position increments based on the location of the content within the document.

 It should also be noted that if header levels are skipped in the content, then structure of the resulting document reflects the headers that are present in the markdown content, not necessarily containing nested sections for `h1` through `h6` consecutively.
-For example, the document begins at "h2", then the first element in the top-level sections array will be "h2.
+For example, when the document begins at "h2", then the first element in the top-level sections array is "h2.

 ```http
 POST https://[service name].search.windows.net/indexers?api-version=2024-07-01